Over to Bob…

-There are a few of the smaller islands including Sentosa, Palau, Ubin, Palua Semakau, Sisters island plus few more.
+There are a few of the smaller islands including Sentosa, Palau, Ubin, Palua Semakau, Sisters Island plus a few more.

-All these islands can all be reached from the mainland by boat or ferry.
+All these islands can be reached from the mainland by boat or ferry.

 Golf has had a big influence in Singapore for over one hundred years starting with the founding of the Singapore Golf Club on the 17th of June 1891, and many clubs were formed shortly after.